 California is a dystopian novel, or as Edan Lepucki puts it, “a postapocalyptic domestic drama.”
 It follows a husband and wife, in shifting points of view, across an apocalyptic California.
 Not only must this couple figure out the newly devastated world, but they must also balance their reliance on each other with the secrets they continue to keep from each other.

 Edan Lepucki began California because she heard from numerous agents and editors that her first novel manuscript, which she had spent many years writing, was not going to sell.
 At the time, she had completed her MFA degree from the Iowa Writers Workshop and she was teaching in and around Los Angeles.
 Besides the novel that never got off the ground, Edan had published some short stories and was a frequent contributor to The Millions.

-is the novel that Stephen Colbert held up in front of his audience in 2014 and instructed them to buy from Powell’s Books to protest the Amazon-Hachette dispute.
+California is the novel that Stephen Colbert held up in front of his Colbert Report audience in 2014 and instructed them to buy from Powell’s Books to protest the Amazon-Hachette dispute.
 That TV moment helped propel Edan’s debut novel to best-seller lists.

 The book took four years from the moment she started it to the moment it landed on shelves, and in thousands of readers’ mailboxes through their Powell’s orders.
 It was published by Little, Brown, an imprint of Hachette, in 2014.
 California was edited by Allie Sommer and represented by Erin Hosier at Dunow, Carlson, and Lerner.

-California debuted at number 3 on the Best Sellers List and has been number 1 on the and best-sellers lists.
-It also was listed on the IndieBound and Bestsellers Lists.
+California debuted at number 3 on the New York Times Best Sellers List and has been number 1 on the Los Angeles Times and San Francisco Chronicle best-sellers lists.
+It also was listed on the IndieBound and Publishers Weekly Bestsellers Lists.
 Edan’s second novel, Woman No. 17, released in 2017.

 I Am Having So Much Fun Here Without You by Courtney Maum